For years, many marketers, communication specialists, and first-generation bloggers believed in the notion that ‘Content is king.’

 It is where you promote your service.

-For any business entities providing content to their market, gaining sales ultimately is the goal.
+For any business entity providing content to their market, gaining sales ultimately is the goal.
 While it is encouraged to refrain from direct selling on posts, no rule says that you cannot.

 In fact, it is your prerogative to insert information related to the product or service you are selling for any post.
 This is exactly why the call to action exists.
 You want to guide your readers to the next action they should take after reading your post.
 You don’t need to directly tell them to buy this and that.